ChristofSeiler/CovRegFC_HCP/README.md

 # Multivariate Heteroscedasticity Models for FC

+Low-dimensional and full covariance regression model applied to data from the Human Connectome Project (HCP) to compare functional brain connectivity between short and conventional sleepers.
+Before running the ``Rmd`` script, you need to install ``R`` package ``CovRegFC`` and download the data from HCP server.
 This is supplemnatry material for our paper:

 ```
 Multivariate Heteroscedasticity Models for Functional Brain Connectivity,